FazylovAsylkhan/akbarys/client/src/data/posts/post2-en.md

 ---

-Awarding valuable prizes to the fully vaccinated Akbarys personnel

-On 03.09.2021 we held a drawing of 10 Apple iPads among the employees with a full COVID-19 vaccination.
-The company supports, appreciates and encourages all their vaccinated people who help create collective immunity.
+Awarding valuable prizes to the fully vaccinated Akbarys personnel We held a drawing of ten Apple iPads among QHSE-Akbarys employees with a full COVID-19 vaccination.
+The company supports, appreciates and encourages people who help create collective immunity.
 Social responsibility is not just words.
 Protect yourself and your beloved, get vaccinated!